vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ## Can Kubernetes Cluster access storage from another vCenter?
 Yes. vSphere supports shared storage across multiple vCenters.
 User can use shared storage in multiple Kubernetes Clusters.

-## Which Operating System are supported ?
+## Which Operating System are supported?
 We support Photon, Ubuntu, Core OS, please check this section for [details](/vsphere-storage-for-kubernetes/documentation/prereq.html)